Skip to main content

 When designing your survey, it’s a good idea to include a mix of both qualitative and quantitative questions.
 Qualitative questions are typically open-ended, offering a deep dive into customer motivations, sentiments, and experiences.
 Quantitative questions may be multiple-choice or scale based.
 They aim to provide statistical data that’s easy to analyze and understand.

-By combining both of these question types, you can get a comprehensive understanding of what your audiences think—and how they feel.
+By combining both of these question types, you can get a comprehensive understanding of what your target audience thinks—and how they feel.
 This makes it easy to target effective improvements.

 What’s the difference between an NPS and CES survey?